+While at work, truly engaged employees tend to be positive, dedicated, and absorbed in their work.
 From previous research, we know that employees suffering from workaholism usually work excessively hard without finding any enjoyment in it.
-They tend to be perfectionists, distrusting of their coworkers, and often suffer from poorer mental and physical health.
+They tend to be perfectionists, distrust their coworkers, and often suffer from poor mental and physical health.

 To the organization’s benefit, employees with greater work engagement more often reported that they didn’t intend to quit, and that they were more likely to help others and be a good organizational citizen.

-Perhaps not surprisingly, the solution is the same: Provide job resources.
-According to Choi’s research, when ample job resources were available, fewer characteristics of workaholism were reported, regardless of the demands of the job.
+What can an organization do to discourage workaholism among its employees?
+According to the author’s research, when ample job resources were available, fewer characteristics of workaholism were reported, regardless of the demands of the job.